Overview of Basic Mobility and Security for Microsoft 365

 Step 1: Activate Basic Mobility and Security by following steps in the Set up Basic Mobility and Security.

-Step 2: Set up Basic Mobility and Security by, for example, creating an APNs certificate to manage iOS devices and adding a Domain Name System (DNS) record for your domain to support Windows phones.
+Step 2: Set up Basic Mobility and Security by, for example, creating an APNs certificate to manage iOS devices and adding a Domain Name System (DNS) record for your domain.

 Step 3: Create device policies and apply them to groups of users.
 When you do this, your users get an enrollment message on their device, and when they've completed enrollment, their devices are restricted by the policies you've set up for them.
 For more info, see Enroll your mobile device using Basic Mobility and Security.